PreethNaz/laughing-octo-parakeet/README.md

 # laughing-octo-parakeet
-Portfolio showcasing refined UX writing alongside a TrackWise capstone project—an intuitive investment-dashboard prototype complete with user research, wireframes, and usability-tested visualizations.
+Portfolio featuring UX writing, the TrackWise investment app prototype, and generative AI projects, including prompt engineering case studies and a capstone on automating API documentation using large language model.